What do you want to find out about today?

 Care plans

-If the specialist diagnoses you with epilepsy, they should tell you about possible treatment options.
+If you are given a diagnosis of epilepsy, your specialist will talk to you about possible treatment and care options.
 They should also agree an epilepsy care plan with you.
-This should cover your treatment, what to do if you have a seizure, and any preferences or lifestyle issues you have discussed.
-See our information about care plan to download or order a template care plan.
+This should cover your treatment, what to do if you have a seizure, and any other choices or lifestyle issues you have discussed.
+A care plan is especially useful for people who have long seizures or status epilepticus.

 Epilepsy medicines

-The main way to control your seizures is with epilepsy medicine.
+The main way to control seizures is with epilepsy medicine.
 NICE has a list of medicines it recommends for treating epilepsy.
 In England, the NHS Constitution says that if NICE recommends a medicine or treatment, you have a legal right to have access to it.
 This is as long as your specialist thinks it is the best treatment for you.

 Sometimes an epilepsy medicine comes onto the market in the UK, but NICE doesn’t look at it straight away.
 When this happens your specialist may still be able to prescribe the medicine for you, but only if the NHS in your local area has decided it will pay for it.
 In England, the organisations that make these decisions are called Integrated Care Boards.